Danny Ross (musician)

-Danny Philip Ross (born 4 November 1983) is an Australian singer, songwriter and guitarist based in City of Darebin, Victoria.
+Danny Philip Ross (born 4 November 1983) is an Australian singer, songwriter and guitarist based in the City of Darebin, Victoria.

 Ross is best known as a 2013 finalist on The Voice Australia, and is a regular performer at musical festivals and live venues in Australia.
 Ross has described the death of his father, who was a farmer but loved singing-songwriting, as the inspiration for him focusing on a career in music, Ross was coached by Joel Madden of Good Charlotte fame.
 He is an accomplished guitarist and demonstrated guitars for Jacksons Rare Guitars.

-Ross' debut album As the Crow Flies was released 12 July 2013.
+Ross' debut album, As the Crow Flies, was released on 12 July 2013.
 The album debuted and peaked at number 61 on the ARIA charts.